The tongue is a muscular organ in the mouth that is important for eating, swallowing, and speaking.

 The tongue can also become injured if the teeth clamp shut on it during an impact.
 This sometimes happens during contact sports or as a result of an accident, such as a slip or fall or a car accident.

 Seizure disorders, such as epilepsy, can also result in tongue injuries, or lacerations when the teeth bite down on the tongue during a seizure.

 It may take several days or more than a week for the sore spot to heal completely.
 Gargling a warm saltwater solution may help ease pain and aid with healing.

 Severe bites or injuries to the tongue, however, may need medical attention.

 Tongue injuries, or lacerations, are common in children.
-Deciding whether to repair them with stitches or surgery depends on the age of the child and the severity of the injury, according to a study in the International Journal of Clinical Pediatric Dentistry.
+Deciding whether to repair them with stitches or surgery depends on the age of the child and the severity of the injury, according to a study in the

 If the injury looks deep or large or there is excessive bleeding, emergency care may be needed.